Two coupled qubits interacting with a thermal bath: A comparative study of different models: Microscopic master equation for the two-qubit system

 \subsection{Derivation of the microscopic master equation}

 Now we assume that qubit 1 is isolated from its environment (although it is coupled to qubit 2) and that qubit 2 is in contact with a thermal bath at temperature $T$.
-The bath is itself modelled as a collection of independent harmonic oscillators with Hamiltonian
+The bath itself consists of independent modes of the quantized electromagnetic field with Hamiltonian

 We consider the qubit 2-reservoir interaction as being dissipative, with effective interaction Hamiltonian of the form